blinky101/blinky_lpc43xx/cpm_bootloader/README.md

 ### Flash the firware to your board

 This assumes you have openocd installed.

+Also, note that this project assumes a bootloader is used (see the bootloader43xx_sdcard for example).
+To use this firmware directly without any bootloader, simply edit link.ld and CMakeLists.txt and replace ` 0x1A008000` with `0x1A000000` (this is the address in flash where the firmware is placed).

 run this from the build dir, see build step
 ```